ETHICS Questions On The Application

 - Charges that were dismissed if there were no court conditions required

-- Offenses previously reported to and formally cleared by ARRT.
+- Offenses previously reported to ARRT and for which ARRT has sent your correspondence

 Reminder: You must report YES for all traffic violations that involved drugs and/or alcohol.

 Has a regulatory authority or certification board—other than ARRT—ever: